ansys/pyensight/doc/source/calc_functions.rst

 ``Normal(2D parts or 1D planar parts)``

-Computes a vector variable which is the normal to the surface at each element for 2D parts, or for 1D planar parts - lies normal to the 1D elements in the plane of the part.
+Computes a vector variable that is the normal to the surface at each element for 2D parts, or for 1D planar parts, lies normal to the 1D elements in the plane of the part.